 The push notifications were not fully personalized (did not contain my viking’s name).
 However, it was obvious that they were tailored according to my journey as a player.

 Another thing that made them less generic was including the names of the other vikings that attacked my village.
-This is especially inviting when the players connect to their Facebook account, and they can see their friends’ names up there.
+This is especially inviting when the players connect to their Facebook accounts, and they can see their friends’ names up there.

 5 Things You Can Learn from Coin Master Monetization Strategy